dotpcap/sharppcap/README.md

 * libpcap - thank you so much for releasing 1.10
 * npcap - for continuing packet capture support on Windows

+# Migration from 5.x to 6.0

+To aid with the migration from 5.x to 6.0 here is a list of some of the changes you'll have to make to your SharpPcap usage.

+The examples are also a great resource a they show working examples using the latest API.

+* Devices are IDisposable
+  * Remove calls to Close()
+  * Switch 'var device = xxx;'to 'using device = xxx;'
+* Rename OpenFlags -> DeviceModes
+* Open() methods have been collapsed into fewer methods with default variables.
+* DeviceMode has been replaced by DeviceModes as DeviceMode was not able to cover all of the combinations of ways you could open a device.
+* NpcapDevice -> LibPcapLiveDevice
+  * If you are using NpcapDevice you should consider using LibPcapLiveDevice.
+The latest versions of Npcap come with newer versions of libpcap that provide almost all of the functionality of Npcap native APIs.
+  * The current gap here is statistics mode, currently only supported by Npcap.
+  * There has been talk of a statistics mode wrapper that would provide similar functionality, albeit without the same level of efficiency as if it were done in the kernel or driver as on Windows, for libpcap systems.
+* WinPcap has been deprecated
+  * We recommend switching to LibPcapLiveDevice
+* Remote authentication
+  * If you are using RemoteAuthentication some functionality has been folded into this class and the api changed to remove usage of ICredentials and NetworkCredentials.